pytask-dev/pytask/docs/source/tutorials/repeating_tasks_with_different_inputs.md

         path_to_product.write_text("I use running globals.
 How funny.")
 ```

-If you would execute these tasks, pytask would collect three tasks as expected.
-But,
+If you executed these tasks, pytask would collect three tasks as expected.
+But, only the
-only the last task for `i = 2` would succeed.
+last task for `i = 2` would succeed.

-The other tasks would fail and the report will state that the text files `out_0.txt` and
+The other tasks would fail because they did not produce `out_0.txt` and `out_1.txt`.
-`out_1.txt` have not been created.

 Why did the first two tasks fail?